SALT-NLP/LLMs_for_CSS/README.md

 pip3 install --upgrade revChatGPT
 ```

-4. Substitute the arg.access_token with your own.
+4. Substitute the access_token with your own in the Config.py.

 Refer to: https://chat.openai.com/api/auth/session